Voters with Disabilities

 Personal Assistive Devices

 The department trains poll workers to ask all voters if they would like to receive assistance related to voting.
 A voter may request assistance from a poll worker at any time.
 Poll workers may assist with reading the ballot to the voter and/or marking the voter’s choices using a paper or touch screen ballot.
-Alternatively, a voter may bring up to two people to the polls to assist them that are not the voter’s employer, an agent of the voter’s employer, or an officer or agent of the voter’s union.
+Alternatively, a voter may bring up to two people to the In-Person Voting Location to assist them that are not the voter’s employer, an agent of the voter’s employer, or an officer or agent of the voter’s union.

 ADDITIONAL ACCESSIBLE VOTING OPTIONS AND SERVICES